amethyst/amethyst/docs/CODING_CONVENTIONS.md

 Any enum-based error type _should_ include a non-exhaustive error variant.

-This prevents consumers of your API from relying on pattern-matching which is not future proof against added error variants.
+This prevents consumers of our API from relying on pattern-matching which is not future proof against added error variants.

 ###### Example